-Fatal/ hull loss aviation occurrences in Taiwan, 2011
+Fatal/ hull loss aviation occurrences in Taiwan, 2012

-As shown in the Table 6, totally 6 aviation occurrences occurred in 2011, including 3 local civil aviation transportation category aircrafts, 1 public aircraft and 2 ultralight aircrafts.
-There was no fatality or serious injury of civil aviation transportation and public category aircrafts.
-The occurrence of Ultralight resulted in 2 hull losses one of them resulted in 1 fatality.
+As shown in the Table 6, totally 8 aviation occurrences occurred in 2012, including 7 local civil aviation transportation category aircrafts and 1 general aviation category aircraft.
+There was no fatality or serious injury of civil aviation transportation category aircrafts.
+The occurrence of general aviation aircraft resulted in 1 hull loss and 3 fatalities.
 The details were shown in Table 6.